HMS Douglas: Second World War

-On 31 October 1943, the naval trawler depth-charged the German submarine west of Gibraltar, forcing the submarine to the surface, and scored several gun hits before U-732 managed to submerge, which resulted in Imperialist subjecting U-732 to another heavy depth-charging.
-After dark, U-732 attempted to escape on the surface but was spotted by an aircraft.
-On being spotted, the commanding officer of U-732 ordered that the submarine be scuttled, but before the submarine sank, Douglas attacked with 10 more depth charges.
+On 31 October 1943, the naval trawler depth-charged the German submarine west of Gibraltar, forcing the submarine to the surface and scored several gun hits before U-732 managed to submerge, which resulted in Imperialist subjecting U-732 to another depth-charging.
+After dark, U-732 attempted to escape on the surface but was spotted by an aircraft, the captain of U-732 ordered that the submarine be scuttled, but before it sank, Douglas attacked with 10 more depth charges.
 Eighteen of U-732s crew were rescued, eight by Douglas, with 31 killed.
 Imperialist and Douglas were jointly credited with the sinking of U-732.
 Douglas continued in use as a convoy escort until February 1945 when she was paid off into reserve.
 She was sold for scrap on 20 March 1945 to the British Iron & Steel Corporation (BISCO) who passed the ship on to TW Ward.